anumkhanit/anumkhanit/README.md

 Currently, I'm focused on:

-- Gaining new sights on the basics of IT and IT Support at <a href="https://coursecareers.com">CourseCareers</a>
+- Gaining new sights on the IT Support at <a href="https://coursecareers.com">CourseCareers</a>

 ## Information Technology Projects